 This is a problem that’s usually corrected very easily — the best car insurance providers can get you covered in as little as a few hours.
 But what if you won’t be driving for the duration of the twelve-month policy offered by most insurers?
 Do you really need to commit to paying a year’s worth of premiums to stay on the road legally for just a few days or weeks?

-Get Multiple Insurance Quotes
+Get Temporary Car Insurance

-Quicklook: Best Temporary Car Insurance
+Best Temporary Car Insurance:

-- American Collectors Insurance – Get a quote
+- Best Overall: American Collectors Insurance

 Temporary car insurance is an affordable and flexible option for drivers who don’t need a full year’s worth of coverage.
 Many major auto insurance providers offer temporary coverage ranging from a few days to a few weeks, and some insurers even offer one-day insurance for special circumstances or emergencies.
 If you’re considering signing up for temporary car insurance, make sure to read our guide so you choose the right provider.